Mashiane/BANanoVuetify/README.md

 [Watch Video](https://www.youtube.com/watch?v=taMhwyMI2Mg&t=208s)

 BANanoVuetify started out as [BANanoVueMaterial](https://github.com/Mashiane/BANanoVueMaterial), a wrapper for the VueMaterial framework for one to write in B4X and get their SPA/PWA out using the BANano.
-At the time of writing a very supported framework, VueJS existed which shares a lot of similaries though very enhanced to VM.
-So this was rather inevitable for stability purposes.
+At the time of writing a very supported framework, Vuetify existed which shares a lot of similaries with VueMaterial but is greatly supported and has more components.
+So this was rather inevitable.
 [Vuetify](https://vuetifyjs.com/en/) is a Material based framework for VueJS.

 With BANano, one is able to code using VB like syntax using B4J from Anywhere Software and the result is a PWA (Progressive Web App) in SPA (Single Page Application) format.